Skip to main content

 Want the polished PDF and a printable 90-day plan?

-The web edition stays open and free.
+The web edition stays open.
 The PDF compiles when all 12 chapters ship in mid-June, and we'll email it the day it's ready along with a one-page printable plan you can take into a board meeting.